rolandtoth/FrontEndEditLightbox/README.md

 1. Set link text, positioning/styling classes, target field or tab, etc using [parameters](#parameters).

+From version 1.3.2 you can also use the middle mouse button to open the admin in a new window (tab).

 ## Uninstall

 1. Remove (or comment out) all instances of module reference in your template files.